intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 ## Vulnerabilities

-Vulnerabilities are referential objects used to clarify a risk scenario and to follow remediations.
+Vulnerabilities are used to clarify a risk scenario and to follow remediations, e.g. after a pentest.
 They are informative, risk assessments can be realised without using them.
-Well-known providers are NVD and CISA KEV, but custom vulnerabilities can also be defined, e.g. to point a weakness in an internal process.
+Reference to CVE or CISA KEV can be done in the link field, but this is not mandatory.
+Therefore, custom vulnerabilities can also be defined, e.g. to point a weakness in an internal process.

+Vulnerabilities have a status among the following values: --/potential/exposed/mitigated/fixed.

+Vulnerabilities have an eta and due date to follow remediation, and also:
+  - an effort (--/S/M/L/XL)
+  - a cost (--/float value)
+  - a url link

 ## Reference controls